astronomer/docs/software_versioned_docs/version-0.33/install-airgapped.md

     ```

     This command sets all possible Helm values that could impact which images are required for your installation.
 By fetching all images now, you save time by eliminating the risk of missing an image.
-2. Run the following command to template the Airflow Helm chart and fetch its rendered image tags:
+2. Run the following command to template the Apache Airflow® Helm chart and fetch its rendered image tags:

     ```shell
     helm template --version <your-airflow-version> astronomer/airflow --set airflow.postgresql.enabled=false --set airflow.pgbouncer.enabled=true --set airflow.statsd.enabled=true --set airflow.executor=CeleryExecutor | grep "image: " | sed -e 's/"//g' -e 's/image:[ ]//' -e 's/^ *//g' | sort | uniq